Louisville Colonels: American Association

+Managing partner Lyons resigned in mid-1888, and was succeeded by team secretary Mordecai Davidson.
+The team did not play well, and Davidson was having financial problems, so in order to stay afloat financially, he sold three of the team's best players to other teams.
+As a result of this, the talent-poor Colonels could no longer compete effectively.
+The 1889 Louisville Colonels season was disastrous.
+At one point the Colonels lost 26 consecutive games, which is still a major league record.
+They finished in last place with a 27–111 record, becoming the first major league team to lose 100+ games in a season.
+Davidson feuded constantly with his players, who responded in June 1889 by staging major league baseball's first-ever player strike.
+The following month, Davidson surrendered control of the team to the AA.
+The team was then purchased by a consortium of ten Louisville businessmen, headed by railroad executive Lawrence Parsons.
+In September, Parsons hired a new manager, Jack Chapman.

+The 1890 Louisville Colonels season was historic.
+The club won the American Association pennant; this was the first time in major league history that a team won a league championship after having finished in last place the previous season.
+The club's remarkable achievement in moving from "worst to first" is celebrated in a 2026 book, The 1890 Louisville Cyclones, written by Perry T. Cooper and published by McFarland & Company, Publishers.
+Unfortunately, the Colonels returned to their losing ways the following season.

 National League

-In 1892 the American Association dissolved, and the Colonels moved to the National League and played there until 1899.
-In 1900 Dreyfuss acquired controlling interest of the Pittsburgh Pirates and brought 14 Colonels players with him, including future Hall of Famers Honus Wagner and Fred Clarke, marking the end of the original Colonels organization and Louisville as a Major League Baseball host city.
-Honus Wager recorded his first Major League hit while playing with Louisville.
+In 1892 the American Association dissolved.
+The Colonels moved to the National League and played there until 1899.
+In 1900, team owner Barney Dreyfuss acquired controlling interest of the Pittsburgh Pirates and brought 14 Colonels players with him, including future Hall of Famers Honus Wagner and Fred Clarke, marking the end of the original Colonels organization and Louisville as a Major League Baseball host city.
+Honus Wagner recorded his first Major League hit while playing with Louisville.

 Notable achievements

 In September 1882, Louisville pitchers threw two no-hitters in the span of nine days; Tony Mullane on September 11, followed by Guy Hecker on September 19.
 Other Louisville pitchers who threw no-hitters were Ben Sanders on August 22, 1892, and Deacon Phillippe, a rookie, on May 25, 1899.
 Pete Browning hit for the cycle twice for Louisville, on August 8, 1886, and June 7, 1889.